On the Shapes of Interstellar Grains: Modeling Extinction and Polarization by Spheroids and Continuous Distributions of Ellipsoids: Introduction

-In addition to not knowing the composition, we are also uncertain about the {\it geometry} (i.e., morphology) of the grains.
-Polarized extinction at optical wavelengths, polarization of the 10$\micron$ feature, and polarized thermal emission from dust in the far-infrared and submm require that at least some interstellar grains be both appreciably nonspherical and aligned with the local magnetic field.
-However, it has been difficult to determine how nonspherical the grains are, as well as whether the grains are typically compact {\it vs.} highly porous.
+Grain models must specify the optical properties of the grain materials, and the shapes and sizes of the grains.
+The optical properties of a grain, particularly for polarization, depend on the grain shape, i.e., morphology.
+Because the universe of possible grain morphologies is unbounded, modelers are forced to limit consideration to some subset of idealized shapes.
+With stringent constraints now available for polarized extinction by and emission from interstellar grains, the assumption of spherical grains is no longer adequate for modeling.
+The natural first step beyond spheres is to consider spheroids and ellipsoids.

 The present work has two aims.
-The first goal is to discuss the optics of ellipsoidal particles in the ``electric dipole'' or ``Rayleigh'' limit.
-Continuous distributions of spheroidal or ellipsoidal shapes have been considered in some previous studies, but the discussions have been limited to absorption cross sections, with little said about the actual distribution of {\it shapes}.
+The first is to discuss certain distributions of ellipsoidal shapes.
+Continuous distributions of spheroidal or ellipsoidal shapes have been considered in some previous studies, but the discussions have generally been limited to the angle-averaged absorption cross sections, with little said about the actual distribution of {\it shapes}.
 Here we explicitly discuss the distribution of shapes associated with three particular continuous distributions of ellipsoids (CDEs).
-We also derive the polarization cross sections for the CDEs when the grains are not randomly oriented.
+We also derive the polarization cross sections for the CDEs for grains in the ``electric dipole'' or Rayleigh limit when the grains are not randomly oriented.